© Suzanne Myers

 “I know but look, if this is the site of Solomon’s Temple here,” Tim said, circling one of the crosses on his sketch map, “then this snake-like form must signify the Avebury complex.
 Perhaps this is the coiled serpent.”

 “Phew, my head is going to explode!”
 Jeremy said as he ran his fingers through his hair.
-"But to have known about Avebury the writer must have had a much better knowledge of the world than we've ever given these early people credit for.”
+Then looking again at the offered sketch, he said, “But to have known about Avebury the writer must have had a much better knowledge of the world than we've ever given these early people credit for.”

 “That's right!
 Just think of it,” Tim went on, fired by his theme, “what if Avebury was at one time a power house of...”